Kardashev scale: Galántai's miniaturization and resilience to catastrophes

 For Zoltan Galántai, a scale classifying civilizations should be based on their ability to survive catastrophes, particularly those of cosmic origin, such as an asteroid impact.

 Zoltan Galántai recognizes the important role that Kardashev's classification has played in the SETI program, but he believes that another scale is possible, without using energy consumption, by resorting to miniaturization.
 The hypothesis of Donald Tarter, researcher at SETI, is that a civilization based on nanotechnology would not need an ever-increasing amount of energy.
 A Type I civilization that masters local space travel could colonize its planetary system and even the Oort cloud without needing an amount of energy that would make it Type II.
 This scale loses its meaning beyond Type II, since it is impossible to predict the evolution of civilizations over long distances in a galactic colonization process.
-Finally, the Kardashev scale is the product of an era of insufficient scientific knowledge, which considered the possibility of stellar object CTA-102 as an artificial Type III source, whereas today we know that it is a galactic nucleus.
+Finally, Tarter states that the Kardashev scale is the product of an era of insufficient scientific knowledge, which considered the possibility of stellar object CTA-102 as an artificial Type III source, whereas today we know that it is a galactic nucleus.

 In another article, Zoltan Galántai suggests considering another scale, no longer based on energy consumption, but on a civilization's ability to survive natural and cosmic disasters.
 Type I would describe a civilization capable of surviving a local natural disaster, like the Anasazi.
 A Type II civilization would have the means to withstand a regional or continental disaster, and finally Type III could face a global disaster such as an asteroid's impact, a supervolcano's eruption, or an ice age.
 Beyond the first three types are civilizations that have scattered throughout the galaxy.
 The Type IV civilization would still be vulnerable to some cosmic threats, while the Type V civilization would be technically immortal, as no cosmic catastrophe could reach it.
 The Kardashev scale can be a relevant tool for preventing catastrophes, whether human or natural, according to Richard Wilson, who relates this scale to the power of destruction, in TNT.
-A Type I civilization would use 25 megatons of equivalent TNT per second, a Type II civilization 4 × 10^{9} times more (4 billion hydrogen bombs per second), while a Type III civilization would use 10^{11} times more.
+A Type I civilization would use 25 megatons per second of equivalent TNT, a Type II civilization 4e19 times more (4 billion hydrogen bombs per second), while a Type III civilization would use ×10^11 times more.